 Bring your school or class to the Sanctuary, or let us bring the Sanctuary to you!

-We offer programs for school-age children at the Sanctuary, as well as off.
-All are led by our highly trained educators, who help participants understand and connect with animals in a new way, think critically about today’s key issues, such as climate change and public health, and explore values like compassion and justice.
+We offer programs for school-age children at the Sanctuary, as well as programs at your school or other location.
+All are led by our highly trained educators who help participants understand and connect with animals in a new way, think critically about today’s key issues such as climate change and public health, and explore values like compassion and justice.

-At the end of the program, your student will have new ideas about how they can make change!
+At the end of the program, your students will have new ideas about how they can make change!

 All ages are welcome — and program content, media and activities are adapted to different ages and grades to ensure that all participants have an engaging and empowering experience.